-    - Cochon: An absolute NOLA institution, Cochon & Cochon Butchery don’t open until 11 AM, so this is a great after-museum option if you had an earlier start on Day 2!
-(Get off the streetcar at St. Joseph)
+- Cochon: An absolute NOLA institution, Cochon Restaurant and Cochon Butchery don’t open until 11 AM, so this is a great after-museum option if you had an earlier start on Day 2!
+(Get off the streetcar at St. Joseph.)

 P.S.
 All of my food recommendations are at the bottom of this post!
 I’ll show you all the great spots.